 Laced with wispy islands and coral atolls, the tropical seas that stretch from French Polynesia to Easter Island have seen missionaries and mutineers, intrepid explorers and enigmatic cultures pass their way.
 Traveling aboard the new National Geographic Orion, encounter spectacular volcanic landscapes in Bora Bora and uplifted atolls of Makatea and Henderson Island.
 Snorkel and dive some of the most remote and pristine reef systems in the world.
-Hear the tales of the Mutiny of the Bounty and the Kon-tiki, and experience the lively culture of the islands.
+Hear the tales of the mutiny of the Bounty and the Kon-tiki, and experience the lively culture of the islands.
 End the voyage among the evocative statues of Easter Island.

 Depart for Papeete, arriving in the late evening, and transfer to our hotel.
 The following day, enjoy an introduction to the culture, history, geology, and archaeology of French Polynesia on a guided tour of Papeete.
 Visit the Musée de Tahiti et des Îles, and the Paul Gaugin Museum.
 After time to stroll the waterfront, board the National Geographic Orion and take to the Tahitian seas.
+(D)

 Jutting out from an aquamarine lagoon ringed with tiny islets, Bora Bora’s angular volcanic crags are a spectacular sight.
 Explore the island’s slopes and shores with naturalists by 4x4 or on foot, or hop on a bicycle to discover Bora Bora on your own.
 Stroll the beach beneath coconut palms and don your mask and fins to snorkel or dive amid clownfish, sea turtles, harmless sharks, and manta rays on the coral reefs here.
 If you’re feeling energetic, you may choose to hike to the summit of Mt.
 Pahia, for unparalleled views.
+(B,L,D)

 We begin our exploration of the “Dangerous Archipelago” at Fakarava, one of the largest atolls in French Polynesia and part of a UNESCO Biosphere Reserve.
 After a festive welcome with traditional dancers, learn about the island’s pearl industry, and see its historic sites, including a 19th-century church built out of coral.
 Snorkel among the protected reefs or ride the current into the lagoon on a world-famous drift-dive.
 Navigate jewel-like reefs and islets during a day at sea on our way to Pukarua, where we’ll be greeted by traditional dances.
 Meet the friendly people of this remote atoll, and learn about their traditional lifestyle.
 (B,L,D) (B,L,D)

 Many of the mutineers of the legendary Bounty made their home on Pitcairn Island in the late 18th century, and about 50 of their descendants still live here today.
 Visit this last remnant of the British Empire and learn about its place in 18th-century exploration.
 Meet the locals and hear a few words of the unusual Pitkern dialect—a combination of English “sailor speak” and Polynesian phrases.
 Visit the gravesite of mutiny leader Fletcher Christian, and see the Bounty’s anchor, which was salvaged in 1957.